If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 If you have a sofa or couch in your home, you can even do dips on it.
 The couch dip strengthens the tricep muscles, stabilizes the shoulder joint, and improves balance.

-Steps to perform sofa dips at home, especially in the living room:
+Steps to perform sofa dips at home:

 - Sit on the couch with your hands beside you and arms straight.